Kucoin/kucoin-api-docs/source/localizable/index.html.md

  }
 }
 ```
-This endpoint can be used to delete sub-account APIs.
+This endpoint can be used to delete sub-account Spot APIs.

 ### HTTP REQUEST
 `DELETE /api/v1/sub/api-key`